Clemapfel/mousetrap/docs/03_actions.md

 });
 ```

-If we wanted to have another, different button somewhere else trigger the same behavior, we would either have to copy-paste this lambda (which is a terrible idea when programming in general), or we have to create a global function and have both buttons call that function.
+If we wanted to have another, different button somewhere else trigger the same behavior, we would either have to copy-paste this lambda (which is a terrible idea for programming in general), or we have to create a global function and have both buttons call that function.
 As stated above, this works for very small projects, but is unsustainable for applications of average to high complexity.
-It is much more scalable and easy to maintain to encapsulate the function in an automatically managed object that can be connected and disconnected to/from any number of triggers. `Action` offers this functionality.
+It is much more scalable and easy to maintain to encapsulate the function in an automatically managed object that is connected and disconnected to/from any number of triggers. `mousetrap::Action` offers this functionality.

-When creating an action, we first need to choose an **id**.
-An id is any identifier containing the character `[a-zA-Z0-9_-.]`, that is all roman letters, numbers 0 to 9, `_`, `-` and `.`.
+When creating an action, we first need to choose an **ID**.
+An ID is any identifier containing the character `[a-zA-Z0-9_-.]`, that is all roman letters, numbers 0 to 9, `_`, `-` and `.`.
 The dot is usually reserved to simulate scoping, for example, an action could be called `image_file.save`, while another is called `text_file.save`.
 Both actions say what they do, `save` a file, but the prefix makes clear which part of the application they act in.
-We should always pick a clear, descriptive id for an action.
-Much like with variable names in general, abbreviations and otherwise unclear termonology should be avoided.
+We should always pick a clear, descriptive ID for an action.
+Much like with variable names in general, abbreviations and otherwise non-obvious terminology should be avoided.

-In this spirit, we'll call our example action that prints `clicked` "`example.print_clicked`".
-Armed with this appropriate id, we create the action object like so:
+Given this, we will call our example action that prints `clicked` "`example.print_clicked`".
+Armed with this appropriate ID, we create the action object like so:

 ```cpp
 auto action = Action("example.print_clicked", app);